lukek19/CPAGameFixes/Hype/README.md

    - <ins>Spanish/Italian/Portuguese/Polish/Dutch</ins>: Version B.
    - <ins>Other languages</ins>: Either version A or version B is likely going to work.
 If you cannot start a new game or load a savegame, try the other version.
 6. Download [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) (Win32 version of **dinput.dll**), and extract it to \<GameDir\>.
 7. Open \<GameDir\>\ubi.ini and change the line `Language=English` to `Language=XXX` (where XXX the same as in step 3).
-If you skip this step, there won't be any dialogue ingame.
+If you skip this step, there won't be any dialogue in-game.
-8. **Do not skip or the game will crash**: Open \<GameDir\>\GameData\Game.mem in a text editor and increase the values of both *TMPFixMemory* and *TMPLevelMemory*.
-Setting both to 25000000 should be sufficient to play the game at 1920x1080.
-For larger resolutions, higher values might be required.
-9. Set up a Direct3D wrapper.
+8. Set up a Direct3D wrapper.
 Instructions for either dgVoodoo or DDrawCompat can be found below.
-10. To change resolution or framerate, and for advanced options, edit \<GameDir\>\Hype.ini with a text editor.
+9. To change resolution or framerate, and for advanced options, edit \<GameDir\>\Hype.ini with a text editor.

 ## Setup of Direct3D Wrapper